deeplearning4j/deeplearning4j/eigenvector.md

 Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-componant lines to the variance of the data.

 *Eigenvalues*, another term you will encounter, are simply the coefficients attached to eigenvectors, which give the axes magnitude.
-In this case, they are the measure of the data's variance.
+In this case, they are the measure of the data's covariance.

 If two variables increase and decrease together (a line going up and to the right), they have a positive covariance, and if one decreases while the other increases, they have a negative covariance (a line going down and to the right).